-Amtrak Cascades is a serivce of the states of Washington and Oregon.
+Amtrak Cascades is sponsored by the states of Washington and Oregon.

 Amtrak Cascades trains connect 18 cities along the I-5 corridor including Seattle, Portland, Vancouver, BC, and Eugene, Oregon.
 Skip traffic.
 Take the train.